-Service Notifications - All our communications with you and the language of these Terms will be in English.
+Service Notifications - All our notifications to you, communications with you and the language of these Terms will be in English.
 We’ll send you notifications about our Services and any information the law requires us to provide to the email address associated with your account.
 For some of our Services, if you’ve provided us with your phone number we may send these service notifications to you by text message.
 If you have downloaded the Experian app and have requested updates via push notifications we may also send service notifications by push.

 Acceptable conduct – By agreeing to these Terms, you agree: